 What is a website relaunch?

-A website relaunch is the complete redesign and technical revision of an existing website.
-This involves modernizing the design, structure, content, and often the underlying technology.
-The goal is to adapt the website to current requirements in terms of usability, performance, security, and SEO guidelines.
-In contrast to a mere website redesign, which primarily focuses on visual aspects, a relaunch goes deeper - into the code and data structure as well as the entire content strategy.
+A website relaunch is the complete redesign and technical overhaul of an existing website.
+In the process, the design, structure, content, and often the underlying technology are modernized.
+The goal is to adapt the website to current requirements for usability, performance, security, and SEO guidelines.
+Unlike a pure website redesign, which primarily revises visual aspects, a relaunch goes deeper — into the code and data structure as well as the entire content strategy.

-A successful relaunch takes into account both technical and content requirements, is aimed at the defined target group, and is embedded in an overarching online marketing strategy.
-The integration of tools such as Google Search Console plays just as important a role as compliance with current SEO measures and the proper implementation of 301 redirects.
+A successful relaunch takes into account both technical and content-related requirements, targets the defined audience, and is embedded in an overarching online marketing strategy.
+The integration of tools such as Google Search Console is just as important as adhering to current SEO measures and the proper implementation of 301 redirects.

 Design-Relaunch vs. Website-Relaunch

-A design relaunch usually only affects the visual appearance of a website.
-Colors, typography, layouts, and graphic elements are revised to create a modern look.
-A complete website relaunch, on the other hand, is a complex project: in addition to the visual redesign, it also includes a revision of the content, a new URL structure, optimization of loading times, a new content management system (CMS) and technical measures to improve the user experience.
+A design relaunch typically concerns only the visual appearance of a website.
+Colors, typography, layouts and graphic elements are revised to create a modern look.
+A complete website relaunch, however, is a complex project: in addition to the visual redesign it also includes a content overhaul, a new URL structure, optimization of loading times, a new content management system (CMS), and technical measures to improve the user experience.

-In short: a redesign is cosmetic, a relaunch is a new edition with depth - from strategy to technology to implementation.
+In short: A redesign is cosmetic; a relaunch is a substantial overhaul — from strategy through technology to implementation.

 Modern, responsive design with clear structure, improved user guidance, and intuitive navigation.